jhidding/adhesion-code/adhesion_example.md

 ```

 ## Node properties

+We will first see how to extract properties of *nodes* from the regular triangulation.
+Later on, we'll look at the duals of edges and faces to visualise the walls and filaments more directly.

+To understand how we get to the shape of a tetrahedron, we first have to understand how triangulations in CGAL are stored and accessed.

+### CGAL Triangulation data structures

+First of all, the points in a triangulation are stored in a separate list.
+We can retrieve the actual point belonging to a vertex by indexing that list.
+The triangulation data structure then only deals with *vertex handles*, which is just an alias for an integer.

+Second, the triangulation itself stores a list of cells.
+Each cell has four vertex handles and four *cell handles* pointing to the neighbours of the cell.
+Again a cell handle may be implemented with as little as an integer index into the list of cells.
+The neighbouring cell handles are stored in the same order as the vertices, that is, each neighbouring cell corresponds to its opposite vertex.

+Edges are not stored, but represented as a cell handle and two indices between zero and three (inclusive).
+Similarly, facets are represented as a cell handle and the opposite vertex.
+More about the CGAL triangulation data structure can be read in the [CGAL manual](https://doc.cgal.org/latest/TDS_3/index.html).

+### Node types

 Any node in the power diagram can be of the type *void*, *kurtoparabolic*, *wall*, *filament*, *cluster* or *undefined*.
 This last category is a catch-all that really shouldn't happen.